frankrutz/winhat/README.md

 Setting up X11 on Windows 10
 Follow https://x.cygwin.com/docs/ug/setup.html

+CURRENT SHOWSTOPPER & TODO:
+I cannot install Cygwin on my Win10 box, need to figure this out with Microsoft.

 # step 2
 Testing the docker setup.
 In this example, it is done on the Google cloud.
 We log into a RHEL server with external ssh on port 22 enabled.